sympy/sympy/doc/src/modules/solvers/solveset.rst

 * ``solveset`` has a cleaner input and output interface: ``solveset`` returns a set object and a set object takes care of all types of output.
-For cases where it doesn't "know" all the solutions a ``ConditionSet`` with a partial solution is returned.
+For cases where it does not "know" all the solutions a ``ConditionSet`` with a partial solution is returned.
 For input it only takes the equation, the variables to solve for and the optional argument ``domain`` over which the equation is to be solved.